 Detailed information is available in the Policy Regarding Transfer of Credits to Missouri State University-West Plains.

-The IDS 110 requirement and the RDG 125 requirement will be waived for students with 24 or more transfer credit hours with a 2.5 cumulative grade point average.
-Transfer students without transferable college-level math and writing credits, as indicated by the student's academic records, must have an ACT or COMPASS score and an institutional writing placement on file.
+Transfer students without transferable college-level math and writing credits, as indicated by the student's academic records, must have an ACT or ACCUPLACER score on file for placement purposes.

 Students transferring up to and including 29.99 hours of credit to Missouri State University-West Plains with an overall grade point average below 1.75 will be admitted on probation.
 Students transferring 30 or more hours of credit with an overall grade point average below 2.0 are admitted on probation.